oelcode/50FE-Stock-Ping/README.md

 ## Features

-- **NEW - Support for all known locales**: The script has been updated to support all known locales.
-- **NEW - Quick config tool**: The new 'stockconfig.py' tool allows a quick way to ensure your config is properly setup to monitor the card(s) you want, and from the correct Nvidia store.
+- **Multi-Channel Notifications**: Get stock alerts via console, Telegram, NTFY, Home Assistant, and Discord.
+- **Quick Configuration Tool**: Use 'stockconfig.py' to easily set up monitoring for specific cards and locales.
+- **Automatic SKU Detection**: The script detects SKU changes and name changes automatically to maintain monitoring continuity.
 - **Real-time Stock Monitoring**: Continuously checks NVIDIA's API for stock updates.
 - **Sound Alerts**: Plays a notification sound when stock is detected (Windows and macOS supported).
-- **Browser Auto Opening**: Automatically opens the product page in your browser when stock is detected.
+- **Browser Auto Opening**: Automatically opens the product page in your browser when stock is detected (see ⚠️IMPORTANT BROWSER AUTO OPEN NOTICE⚠️ below).
-- **Status Updates**: Provides periodic status updates via console or Telegram.
+- **Status Updates**: Provides periodic status updates via configured notification channels.
-- **Telegram Notifications**: Sends alerts when stock status changes (e.g., in stock or out of stock).
-- **Telegram Status Checking**: Use the `/status` command in Telegram to get the current status of the stock checker.
+- **Telegram Command Support**: Use the `/status` command in Telegram to get the current status of the stock checker.
-- **SKU Validation**: Periodically (configurable) checks the API for updates to product information.
-Nvidia occasionally change this, so the script will warn you every 5 minutes for 25 minutes if there is a mismatch between the API information and the local configuration.
-Run 'stockconfig.py' to update your configuration
+- **Advanced Error Handling**: Robust error recovery and graceful shutdown capabilities.

 ---

 ## Prerequisites

 - Python 3.8 or higher
-- A Telegram bot token and chat ID (for Telegram notifications)
-- Required Python packages: `requests` & `python-telegram-bot`
+- Required Python packages:
+  - `requests` and `aiohttp` (core dependencies)
+  - `python-telegram-bot` (for Telegram notifications)
+  - `discord-webhook` (for Discord notifications)

 ---